kyle-jennings/benjamin/readme.txt

    but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+== Changelog ==

+* 1.1.1
+* namespaced all functions, classes, and constants
+* properly sanitized all customizer and settings API
+* replaced the screenshot
+* included unminified JS alongside the minified JS
+* added support for custom post types
+* added support for co-authors plus plugin